 - For the wonton filling, add the oil to a large skillet over medium heat.

 - Add the turkey and brown, breaking up with a spoon into small pieces. (*See Note If Using Cooked Turkey or Chicken) Once the turkey has cooked, add the scallions, stir and cook for 1 more minutes.

 - Add the salt, pepper, garlic powder, bacon, maple syrup and cream cheese.
 Stir to combine and melt the cream cheese into the filling then remove from the heat.

 - Lay out the wonton wrappers on a board, then fill each wrapper with 2 teaspoons of the filling.

 - Brush the edges of the wonton wrapper with the egg wash and fold in half to form a triangle.
 Make sure the edges are sealed very well so that the filling doesn’t leak out when you fry them.

 - Repeat with the remaining wontons.

-- Heat a deep pot of oil (halfway filled) to 350 degrees, and preheat your oven to 250 degrees.
+- Heat a deep pot of oil (halfway filled) to 350 degrees.

-- Add a few dumplings at a time to the oil, depending on the size of your pot, and fry for two minutes until golden brown.
+- Once the oil is hot, add a few dumplings at a time, depending on the size of your pot, and fry for two minutes until golden brown.
 Remove to a paper towel lined baking sheet to drain while you fry the rest of the dumplings.

 - Serve the dumplings warm with the whisky glaze on the side.